Transmixr/athlone-capture-workshop/offline-rgbd/readme.md

 - Ensure that the NUCs can handle the size/framerate we selected
 - Ensure that the NUCs have enough free diskspace (at least for a single session).
+- Add `C:\Program Files\Azure Kinect SDK v1.4.1\tools` to the `PATH` of the central machine (so it is easier to check the recordings)
+- Fix `rs-python-recorder.py`.
+- All NUCs must have recent Realsense and Kinect software.
+- All NUCs must have a recent Python
+- All NUCs must have `pyrealsense2` installed
+- All NUCs must have this repo checked out (or have a copy of it).

 ## Checklist